View All 1859 Liberty Gold Dollar

 Description

 The 1859 (S) Liberty Gold Dollar is a Gold Dollar produced at the San Francisco Mint as part of the Large Indian Princess Head Gold Dollars 1856-1889 series.
-With a mintage of 15,000, this is a scarce issue.
-The obverse features a female figure wearing a feathered headdress, representing Liberty in the guise of a Native American princess with a larger, more detailed head design, while the reverse displays a wreath enclosing the denomination 1 DOLLAR.
-Designed by James Barton Longacre.
+With a mintage of 15,000, this is a scarce issue — ranked 3rd of 4 mint variants by mintage, with 8% of production.
+The obverse features a female figure wearing a feathered headdress, representing Liberty in the guise of a Native American princess with a larger, more detailed head design and the reverse displays a wreath enclosing the denomination 1 DOLLAR.
+Final year of Dahlonega gold dollar production.
+The 1859-D is a prized Southern gold rarity.
+Struck at the San Francisco Mint, established during the California Gold Rush and now primarily producing proof and collector coins.
+Estimated market value ranges from $488 to $19K depending on grade and condition.
 Struck in 90% gold, 10% copper, weighing 1.7 grams, 14.3 mm in diameter, with a reeded edge.
 Cataloged as PCGS #7554.
-The Large Indian Princess Head Gold Dollar (Type 3) corrected the striking problems of the Type 2 with a larger, higher-relief portrait.
-The most available of the three gold dollar types.
-The 1875 (mintage 400) is the key date.
-Charlotte (C) and Dahlonega (D) mint marks command premiums.

 External References